-TIP: Try your best to schedule during their lunch so they don't miss class.
-NYCSA has their student schedule.
+TIP: Try your best to schedule to schedule during their lunch so they don't miss class.

 TIP!

 If your student is joining your school visit and they are struggling in school, it may be best to first have a call with the Guidance Counselor or other school staff to "hear them out" about any concerns they have.